polarityio/opencti-ioc-submission/README.md

 Control which types of items users can delete from OpenCTI.
 Defaults to no deletion permissions for security.
 This option must be set to "Lock and show option for all users".

 ### Automatic Relationship Creation
-Control automatic creation of a bidirectional relationship between indicators and observables during submission.
+If checked, bidirectional relationships between observables and matching indicators will be automatically created when observables/indicators are submitted for creation.
 This option must be set to "Lock and show option for all users".

 ## Installation Instructions